mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 The catheter will stay in your body throughout your treatment and is usually removed around twelve days after you receive your stem cell transplant.

 #### Before Your Catheter is Inserted
+Your BMT Nurse Coordinator will work with you to schedule the insertion of your catheter.

-Before your catheter is inserted you shouldn't take aspirin, any products that contain aspirin, or vitamin E. You should also tell your doctor if you are taking any blood thinners or any medication for diabetes.
+In the days leading up to the insertion of your catheter you shouldn't take aspirin, any products that contain aspirin, or vitamin E. You should also tell your doctor if you are taking any blood thinners or any medication for diabetes.

-Call your doctor before your procedure if you develop any illness.
+In the days leading up to the insertion of your catheter you should call your doctor if you develop any illness.
 This includes a fever, cold, flu, or sore throat.

-If you have been told to be on a clear liquid diet you shouldn't eat any solid food after midnight the night before your procedure and you should continue to drink clear liquids up to 2 hours before you arrive at the hospital for your procedure.
+If you have been told to be on a clear liquid diet before your catheter is inserted you shouldn't eat any solid food after midnight the night before the procedure and you should continue to drink clear liquids up to 2 hours before you arrive at the hospital for your procedure.
+Your healthcare team will let you know if this applies to you.

 #### The Day Your Catheter is Inserted
+The catheter will be inserted at our Surgical Day Hospital.
+You will probably already be staying in a nearby hotel or apartment, so you should arrange transportation between your lodging and the surgical day hospital.

-Your transplant coordinator will work with you to schedule the insertion of your catheter; it's likely that you'll be asked to report to the Surgical Day Hospital, where the catheter will be inserted, several hours before the procedure takes place.
+You should report to the Surgical Day Hospital several hours before the procedure is scheduled to take place.
 This will allow the medical team to evaluate you and make sure everything is in order before they insert the catheter.

-You will probably already be staying in a nearby hotel or apartment.
 On the morning of the procedure you may shower, but you shouldn't apply any creams or lotions to your body.
 Take any medications you've been instructed to take.

 If you wear contact lenses you should wear glasses on the day your catheter is inserted.
 If you don't own glasses then bring a container for your contact lenses to the hospital with you.